eternaltyro/eternaltyro/README.md

 - ⚡ Fun fact: ...
 -->

-I am a Solutions Architect, DevSecOps Engineer, or Site Reliability Engineer - depending on the timeline and context.
+I am a DevSecOps and Site Reliability Engineer.
 I wrestle with cloud infrastructure automation during my day job.
 I help enterprises streamline their infrastructure and application architecture, wrangle costs, and dominate issues with security, compliance, stardardisation and documentation.
 I also volunteer as tester for some open source applications in my free time.

 - 🔭 I’m currently working on Infrastructure Architecture for Tasking Manager
 - 🌱 I’m currently learning OpenPolicyAgent (for Terraform), Pydantic, and Rust - let's see how that goes.